The Men's Health Stack

 - Does zinc actually boost testosterone?

-- Zinc supplementation has been shown to increase testosterone levels primarily in individuals who are zinc-deficient.
-In studies of zinc-sufficient individuals, the effect is less pronounced.
+- A 2007 placebo-controlled trial in wrestlers found that zinc supplementation preserved testosterone levels during exhaustive exercise, and zinc-deficient populations consistently show lower testosterone in observational research.
+In zinc-sufficient individuals, the effect is less pronounced.
 Zinc is a required cofactor for testosterone biosynthesis enzymes, so deficiency creates a genuine functional constraint.
 If your zinc intake is adequate (8–11 mg/day from diet), supplemental zinc is less likely to produce a dramatic hormonal effect, though it may still support other aspects of reproductive and immune health.

 - What is the evidence for vitamin D and testosterone?

 - Observational studies consistently show a positive correlation between 25-hydroxyvitamin D levels and serum testosterone in men.
-Randomized controlled trial evidence is more mixed — a 12-month RCT in Austrian men found that vitamin D supplementation significantly increased total and free testosterone compared to placebo.
+Randomized controlled trial evidence is more mixed — a 2011 randomized, double-blind, placebo-controlled trial (N=54) found that vitamin D supplementation significantly increased total, bioactive, and free testosterone compared to placebo over 12 months.
 The biological plausibility is supported by VDR expression in testicular Leydig cells.
 Current evidence suggests that correcting vitamin D insufficiency (bringing 25(OH)D to 40–60 ng/mL) is more likely to produce meaningful hormonal effects than supplementing in already-sufficient individuals.

 - How does magnesium affect testosterone?

-- Magnesium is thought to influence testosterone primarily through its effect on sex hormone binding globulin (SHBG).
-SHBG binds testosterone in circulation, and magnesium may reduce SHBG's binding affinity or levels, thereby increasing the fraction of free (biologically active) testosterone.
-A study in the Journal of Pharmaceutical and Biomedical Analysis found positive correlations between magnesium levels and both free and total testosterone in sedentary and athletic men.
-Magnesium also directly activates vitamin D, which has its own independent relationship with testosterone.
+- Magnesium is thought to influence testosterone partly through its effect on sex hormone binding globulin (SHBG).
+A 2009 chromatographic analysis found that magnesium at physiological concentrations inhibited testosterone–SHBG binding, potentially increasing the fraction of free (biologically active) testosterone.
+A 2011 interventional study in sedentary and athletic men also found that magnesium supplementation increased both free and total testosterone levels.
+Magnesium additionally activates vitamin D, which has its own independent relationship with testosterone.

 Ready for a personalized version of this stack?